On-site support for Stratford Halo

 Why did you allow residents of Amber, Ruby and Opal to remain in their homes up until now?

-We have therefore made the difficult decision to relocate the residents of these buildings to temporary accommodation while we work to install measures that will provide the safety assurance necessary for people to move home.
+We therefore made the difficult decision to relocate the residents of these buildings to temporary accommodation while we work to install measures that will provide the safety assurance necessary for people to move home.

 Will contractors be entering our homes and how will our goods be safeguarded if so?